 Travel Camera

-We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel and use an everyday 18-135mm lens.
-This DSLR is perfect budget camera for beginner photographers – as it comes bundled with a fantastic set of accessories.
+We’re certain you’ll be snapping tons of photos during your Tassie trip.
+Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel and use a 18-135mm lens.
+This DSLR is perfect budget camera for beginner photographers – as it comes bundled with a fantastic set of accessories!

 Australia Travel Insurance

-If you haven’t already obtained travel insurance for your trip to Australia, consider traveling protected with World Nomads.
+If you haven’t already obtained coverage for your trip to Australia, consider traveling protected with World Nomads.

 Planning a Trip to Hobart, Tasmania

-Start planning your trip to Hobart, Tasmania!
+Start planning your trip to Australia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more advice?
+Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Getting Outdoors in Australia?
-Enjoy the Great Southern Land’s amazing outdoors with a Bondi To Coogee Coastal Walk, A Day Trip To The Blue Mountains, Great Ocean Road and of course the Great Barrier Reef!
+Enjoy the Great Southern Land with a Bondi To Coogee Coastal Walk, A Day Trip to The Blue Mountains, set off on the Great Ocean Road and of course the Great Barrier Reef!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.